Skip to main content

 Supervisors

-Here you find a list of NMBU researchers willing to act as supervisor for a MSCA postdoctoral fellow in the MSCA -PF-2024 call.
+Here you find a list of NMBU researchers willing to act as supervisor for a MSCA postdoctoral fellow in the MSCA -PF-2025 call.
+The list is sorted in Life Sciences, Physical Sciences and Engineering and Social Sciences and Humanities.

 Life Sciences